cilium/cilium/Documentation/concepts/kubernetes/configuration.rst

   packets that involve an L4 connection state change.
 Valid options are ``none``, ``low``, ``medium``, ``maximum``.

+  - ``none`` - Generate a tracing event on every receive and send packet.
+  - ``low`` - Generate a tracing event on every send packet.
+  - ``medium`` - Generate a tracing event on every new connection, any time a packet contains TCP flags that have not been previously seen for the packet direction, and on average once per ``monitor-aggregation-interval`` (assuming that a packet is seen during the interval).
+Each direction tracks TCP flags and report interval separately.
+If Cilium drops a packet, it will emit one event per packet dropped.
+  - ``maximum`` - An alias for the most aggressive aggregation level.
+Currently this is equivalent to setting ``monitor-aggregation`` to ``medium``.

+* ``monitor-aggregation-interval`` - Defines the interval to report tracing events.
+Only applicable for ``monitor-aggregation`` levels ``medium`` or higher.
+  Assuming new packets are sent at least once per interval, this ensures that on average one event is sent during the interval.

 * ``preallocate-bpf-maps`` - Pre-allocation of map entries allows per-packet latency to be reduced, at the expense of up-front memory allocation for the entries in the maps.
 Set to ``true`` to optimize for latency.
 If this value